bitrise-io/devcenter/_articles/en/reviews/uploading-and-downloading-code-signing-files-with-bitrise-api.md

 As you can see the example response shows the list of provisioning profiles of a specific app along with their set attributes.
 You can also see that the max number of file limit is 50.

+## Deleting provisioning profiles/build certificates

+You can delete your uploaded code signing file with the relevant Bitrise API using the `DELETE` method.

+The required parameters will be:

+* app slug
+* the code signing file's slug

+    curl -X DELETE 'Authorization: token THE-ACCESS-TOKEN' 'https://api.bitrise.io/v0.1/apps/APP-SLUG/provisioning-profiles'

 ## Downloading provisioning profiles/build certificates

 If you’d like to download the actual file from AWS, you can also do that with the following `curl` requests: